shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-chakra.md

       @solana/wallet-adapter-react-ui
 ```

-- Add the required imports
+- Add the required imports just after the previous imports end.
+Note that the last import is done using `require` and would need to be after all the `import`s at all the times.

 ```jsx
 import {